Itchy eyes, runny noses, sneezing … oh no, it’s Hay Fever season again!!!

 - After being outside, shower and wash your hair to remove pollen.

-Hay fever sufferers can benefit from a wide range of medication which can be prescribed by your GP, or alternatively purchased over the counter from your local pharmacy.
+Hay fever sufferers can benefit from a wide range of non-drowsy medication which can be prescribed by your GP, or alternatively purchased over the counter from your local pharmacy.
+Starting this medication two weeks before the season can prepare your body.

 Your GP or hospital consultant can help you find the most appropriate treatment for you especially if you also have asthma and other allergies.
 Treatments include antihistamine tablets or nasal sprays, corticosteroid nasal sprays and drops, nasal decongestants, eye drops, immunotherapy, and alternative therapies.